dvitale8/exifTool_metadata_edit/README.md

 This script will pull text information from the associated .txt file and use this text to rename output images.
 Additonally this script will add a user defined comment to the metadata of each output image.

-To properly run this script, the Exiftool executable must be installed and the Pillow Image library must be installed in your active environment.
+To properly run this script, the Exiftool executable must be installed and the Pillow Image library must be installed in your active virtual environment.

-Tutorial on how to install virtual environment: https://www.youtube.com/watch?v=KxvKCSwlUv8
+Tutorial on how to create a virtual environment: https://www.youtube.com/watch?v=KxvKCSwlUv8